missing-user/missing-user.github.io/_portfolio/shootamood.md

   - "/images/shootamood.png"
 ---

-A side scrolling portrait photography portfolio with bold font choices and cool animations.
+Side scrolling **photography portfolio** with bold page transitions and scroll interactions.
+I had a lot of fun designing and building this site, even though the unconventional format introduced quite a few unexpected challenges.